10 Important Tips for Women Starting a Business

-Business owners have this misconception of being all alone on an island; that they must show strength and avoid any signs of vulnerability by not asking for help or advice.
-Starting a business is hard work but you aren’t alone!
+Business owners have this misconception of being all alone on an island and that they must show strength and avoid any signs of vulnerability by not asking for help or advice.
+Starting a business is hard work, but you aren’t alone!
 In fact, you’re part of a massive community that wants to listen and share their stories.
-So look to find a community of like-minded people, mentors who’ve gone on the same journey and learned lessons from it, and financial resources to help support you as you grow your business.
+So look for a community of like-minded people, mentors who’ve gone on the same journey and learned lessons from it, and financial resources to help support you as you grow your business.

-Find a Chamber of Commerce, Business Networking Group, or fellow business owners in your same position or, even better, already made it through the start-up process and can lend some helpful advice.
+Find a Chamber of Commerce, Business Networking Group, The Entreprenista League, or fellow business owners in your same position or, even better, already made it through the start-up process and can lend some helpful advice.

 3. Choose Your Team With Care

 When starting a business, it's important to have a support system.
-Maybe you have the funding to hire a small team or you might be a solopreneur for some time.
-Either way validate your connections and the people who support you: a partner, friends, or a coach.
+Maybe you have the funding to hire a small team, or you might be a solopreneur for some time.
+Either way, validate your connections and those who support you: a partner, friends, or a coach.
 Lean on them and ask for help.
 When you are hiring, prioritize applicants with the right qualifications who align with your mission.

 - Create a strong foundation to enable employees to build upon and grow